 5) Include the Desired Call to Action

 The goal of your painting company’s marketing letter is to convert existing and prospective customers into sales.
 To do this, you need to guide your customers to perform your desired action.
 Do you want them to redeem a promotional offer that is exclusive to the letter?
-Should they schedule an estimate for a new painting service you’re offering?
+Should they schedule a painting estimate?
 Whatever it is you want your customers to do, include this during the conclusion section of the sales letter.
 Be clear and to the point, but be sure to maintain your friendly tone.

 It’s also imperative that you ask them to seek action quickly.
 If running a promotional offer, add a timeframe to the deal to add a sense of urgency into scheduling the service.
 By making your customers feel as though they’re getting an exclusive deal that is ending soon, they’re more likely to call you as soon as they receive the letter.
 Whether you have a new service offering you’d like to promote or you want to book some of your services with the highest profit margins, offering a special offer is an easy way to get your phone ringing off the hook.

 Don’t forget to include your painting company’s contact information.
 You want to make it as simple as possible for your prospects to contact you with questions or to schedule an appointment.
 Be sure to include your company name, phone number, website URL, email address, and anything else that you think would be useful to your customers and help them to get in touch.